 Lorry’s guest on this podcast episode is Donna Jackson-Kohlin, MSN, CNM, CCHP, a Certified Nurse Midwife providing obstetric and gynecology care at the Western MA Regional Women’s Correctional Center.
-She is presenting a session called Benefits to Pumping Breast Milk Behind Bars at the 2017 NCCHC National Conference on Correctional Health Care.
+She presented a session called Benefits to Pumping Breast Milk Behind Bars at the 2017 NCCHC National Conference on Correctional Health Care.

 It is estimated that 6-10% of incarcerated women are pregnant at some point while incarcerated as almost 80% of female inmates are of child-bearing age.
 Pre and postpartum care is an important part of correctional nursing for those of us working in facilities that detain women.
 One healthy practice to encourage is breastfeeding, but this normally simple process is complicated by the isolation and security procedures in a correctional setting.
 Nurse Midwife Donna Jackson-Kohlin manages a successful breast milk pumping service at the Western Massachusetts Women’s Correctional Center (WMWCC).
 Surprisingly, this service started at the request of a breastfeeding mom almost 10 years ago.